Trueblueaddie/ouroboros-network/CONTRIBUTING.md

 - [CHaP](https://github.com/input-output-hk/cardano-haskell-packages) (which is essentially another Hackage)

 The "index state" of each repository is pinned to a particular time in `cabal.project`.
-This tells Cabal to treat the repository "as if" it was the specified time, ensuring reproducibility.
+This tells Cabal to treat the repository as if it was the specified time, ensuring reproducibility.
 If you want to use a package version from repository X which was added after the pinned index state time, you need to bump the index state for X.  This is not a big deal,